US again slashing number of refugees it will accept

 "This is the lowest goal in the history of the program, and compounded by this administration's history of creating road block after road block for refugees to arrive, this must be perceived as an all-out attack against our country's ability to resettle refugees both now and in the future," said Ryan Mace of Amnesty International.

-During the ceiling announcement Monday Pompeo advocated U.S. efforts "to end conflicts that drive displacement in the first place and to target the application of foreign aid in a smarter way."
+During the ceiling announcement on Monday Pompeo advocated US efforts "to end conflicts that drive displacement in the first place and to target the application of foreign aid in a smarter way."

 Trump has made limiting immigration a centerpiece of his policy agenda.
-The Trump administration's "zero-tolerance" policy that forcibly separated families at the U.S. southern border sparked outrage among Republicans and Democrats alike.
-Last year Trump temporarily banned visitors from a handful of Muslim-majority nations, and insists he'll build a wall along the U.S.-Mexico border.
+The Trump administration's "zero-tolerance" policy that forcibly separated families at the US southern border sparked outrage among Republicans and Democrats alike.
+Last year Trump temporarily banned visitors from a handful of Muslim-majority nations, and he insists he'll build a wall along the US-Mexico border.

-Most applicants to the U.S. refugee program spend at least three years being interviewed, undergoing biometric checks and medical exams, and filling out paperwork.
+Most applicants to the US refugee programme spend at least three years being interviewed, undergoing biometric checks and medical exams, and filling out paperwork.
 Cases are screened by the Defense Department, FBI, the Department of Homeland Security and other agencies.

 After they are resettled, refugees continue to undergo security checks in the United States for five years or more.